- "I am Trying to Get My Hair White Blonde. Which is the Best Bleach For Me?"

 What Mix Should I Use For This Bleach?

-- That is why we recommend a 1 part bleach to 2 part developer mix.
+- The mix for both is 1 part bleach to 2 parts Developer.

-- This will give you a nice runny "wet" mix which is easy to apply and which will allow you to work fast.
+- This will give you a fairly runny mix which will allow you to work fast - important, because the clock is ticking!

 - Work fast.
 If you are working on very long hair, as you progress around, you will find that the last sections have had much less processing time than the first sections on which you applied.